MDRUHULAMIN7/Polytechnic_Managment_System-Backend/README.md

 - `npm run lint:fix` runs ESLint with auto-fix.
 - `npm run prettier` formats supported source files.
 - `npm run prettier:fix` formats the `src` directory.

-## API Surface Overview

-Major route groups currently include:

-- `/auth`
-- `/users`
-- `/students`
-- `/instructors`
-- `/admins`
-- `/academic-semester`
-- `/academic-instructor`
-- `/academic-department`
-- `/subjects`
-- `/curriculums`
-- `/semester-registrations`
-- `/offered-subject`
-- `/enrolled-subjects`
-- `/semester-enrollments`
-- `/class-sessions`
-- `/student-attendance`
-- `/notices`
-- `/notifications`
-- `/chatbot`
+- `npm test` is currently a placeholder script and not yet configured with automated backend tests.

 ## Realtime Notes

-Socket.IO is initialized during server startup and is used for important events such as:
+Socket.IO is initialized during server startup and supports role-based or user-based delivery.
+This is used for events such as:

 - notice publication
-- class started, completed, or cancelled
+- class started, completed, cancelled, or missed updates
-- attendance updates
+- attendance-related updates
-- assigned or removed offered-subject notifications
+- offered-subject assignment notifications

-This backend is therefore best deployed as a persistent Node service rather than a purely serverless API.
+Because of this realtime layer, the backend is best deployed as a persistent Node service instead of a purely serverless API.

 ## Deployment Guidance